nurupo/donate/README.md

 # Donate

+If you find my open-source work useful, please consider supporting me.

-All my open source work is unpaid volunteer work done in my free time, so please consider donating if you find my work useful.
+All of my projects are a labor of love, an unpaid volunteer work done in my spare time.

-I don't receive donations often and appreciate any donation I receive, no matter how small.
+I don't receive donations often and appreciate every donation I receive, no matter how small.

-For example, during a 3 year period from January 1st 2021 to January 1st 2024, I received just 3 donations, totaling $18 USD.
+Just to give a perspective, during the 3 year period from 2021 to 2024, I received a total of 3 donations, totaling $18 USD.
+This might come as a surprise, as some of my projects have over 200,000 downloads, but the reality is that barely anyone donates.
+However, when someone does donate, it always brightens my day :)

 ## Ways to donate